wnnwoo/git-skills/README.md

 # git-skills

-Create a new branch is qick
+Create a new branch is qick AND simple